 - Think about safety, safety, and more about safety!
 Your first concern is making sure that neither you nor anyone else will be injured.
 Adding a db to the signal strength won't matter if someone is injured. - Don't use braid.
 Typically, braid is not much better than a small diameter wire.
 Either use our HS-GS ground strap or a flat wide strap of sheet metal.
 Plumber's tape or pipe strap sold in hardware stores is a very good ground strap.
-Please don't call to say the antenna won't tune if you have used braid. - The connection of the ground strap must be made to the screw designed for that task. - Try not to re-engineer the antenna design.
-With almost 10,000 antennas in use around the world, we have worked very hard to make this antenna the best possible. - A long whip will add signal strength on 40 and 80 meters.
-However, the antenna will become too long for resonance on 10 and perhaps lower frequencies. - Make certain that the strap that holds the antenna to the mounting bracket is around the insulator on the antenna and not around the metal of the antenna. - We strongly recommend that there be at least 20 feet of coax between the antenna and the transceiver. - For a vehicle installation, stretching of the matching coil may be needed in order bring the SWR down on 40 meters.
-The coil may be stretched over 1 inch without damage. - For base installations, no matching coil is needed.
+Please don't call to say the antenna won't tune if you have used braid. - The connection of the ground strap must be made to a screw near the coax connector. - Try not to re-engineer the antenna design.
+With over 10,000 antennas in use around the world, we have worked very hard to make this antenna the best possible. - A long whip will add signal strength on 40 and 80 meters.
+The antenna was designed so that whips up to about 9 feet long and capacity hats may be used.
+However, the antenna will become too long for resonance on 10 meters and perhaps lower frequencies. - We strongly recommend that there be at least 15 feet of coax between the antenna and the transceiver. \ - Don't DWT (driving while tuning)!